-Innovation starts with thinking about, asking and owning the answering of questions.
+Innovation starts with thinking about, asking and owning how you answer questions.
 The payoff to asking better questions is that we can tackle the unknown and find better solutions.
 Innovators move the world forward through questions.
 They ask – What if?
 Why?

 As we grow from children into adults, we learn that playing it safe has merits.
 Questions can show weakness, ignorance and may be perceived as challenge – thus unveiling unwillingness or a lack of desire to co-operate.
 Questions slow things down and introduce perceived inefficiencies.
 Many of us, over time, become more measured in the questions we ask.
 Some just stop questioning altogether.
 Questions can be risky.
 But this stepping back comes at a huge cost.
 We miss opportunities to check our understanding, and we gradually lose our natural sense of wonder and curiosity.
 Questions allow us to organise our thinking about what we do not know.
 Asking a good question can challenge a long-held wisdom, and put new perspective to the familiar.
 Questions help us to solve new and unfamiliar problems.
 Questions can change us, and the world around us.

 If more beautiful questions have so much to offer us, particularly as we wake up to the imperative of ‘curiosity’ at work, why don’t we spend time thinking consciously about how we question, and aiming to improve the questions we ask?
 Encouraging questioning and developing skills in this art and science seem highly undervalued.
 What if we could harness the beautiful power of questions to move us into new dimensions?

 Getting to more beautiful and purposeful questions – a few pointers

 - There is no right or wrong question, but a good question is rooted in an authentic curiosity.
 This is different to a criticism in disguise, or an ‘ask’ to prove a point.

 - Explore the question with the person who asks it.
 Turn the question around and out.
 Ask what everyone else thinks.